sygi1982/bmw-dash/README.md

 # bmw-dash

-This is simple application that utilizes can i/f attached to BMW car infotament bus.
+This is simple application that utilizes CANbus i/f attached to BMW car infotament bus.
 For better understanding, some related reverse enegineering stuff can be found here: http://www.loopybunny.co.uk/CarPC/k_can.html

-In this example we have Usb2Can, Bluetooth2Can target driver as well as Wifi2Can (not fully tested).
+In this example we have Usb2Can, Bluetooth2Can target drivers as well as Wifi2Can endpoint (not fully tested).
 Adding a new platform specific driver is straight forward (see CanDriver.java & FakeDevice.java), so it is easy to use even CAN controller on embedded device (SoC), where low level layer is put into JNI .so lib.